-Policy 3.1 Coos Bay will continue to apply innovative regulations for planned unit development allowing flexibility in designing cluster housing, recognizing that such land development practices (1) result in lower costs per site than conventional subdivisions, (2) permit sound land economics, (3) enhance the environmental integrity of the land resources, (4) promote energy conservation, and (5) provide additional open space and common areas.
-3.2 Coos Bay will continue to allow for and encourage small scale cluster housing concepts in residentially zoned areas to stimulate infill development.
-This strategy recognizes that infill development (1) is an acceptable way to wisely use undeveloped properties, (2) improves efficiency of land use, (3) helps conserve energy, and (4) takes advantage of established public facilities and services.
+mater materials including use of energy enicient materials and design principles.
+Policy 3.1 Innovative regulations shall be incorporated into the Development Code to (1) allow for flexibility in design, (2) result in lower costs, (3) permit sound land economics, (4) enhance the environmental integrity of the land resources, (5) promote energy conservation, and potentially (6) provide additional open space and common areas.
+3.2 To stimulate infill development, Coos Bay's Development Code shall allow for and incentivize a variety of housing types in the City's residentially zoned areas.
+This strategy (1) recognizes that infill development is an acceptable way to wisely use undeveloped properties, (2) improves efficiency of land use, (3) helps conserve energy, (4) takes advantage of established public facilities and services, and (5) provides the framework for development of needed housing.
 3.3 Promote and encourage energy efficiency and sustainable building practices.